top of page

 Once I put my containers into place each November, all I do next is sit back and enjoy them as I wait for spring to arrive.
 As winter comes to an end, I simply lift off the foam layer, revealing the growing bulbs underneath.

-As shown in the picture (from a past year), one container lasts for six months in one spot and transitions from winter to spring.
+As shown in the pictures, one container lasts for six months in one spot and transitions from winter to spring.
 One caveat: By the time February comes, my winter greens do look a bit faded.
 If this truly bothers you, you could choose to refresh them.
 For me, since I'm not outside much in February admiring containers, I just let them fade, knowing their spring refresh is just weeks away.

 Here is one final look at the same container from a past year in its spring look - with the holiday layer removed.
 The bulbs I just planted this fall will eventually look like this in spring.